 - Long running time.
 It may take up to several days to run a probabilistic sensitivity analyses (Monte-Carlo) in a complex Excel model.
 Such long run time makes it almost infeasible to explore different parametric scenarios and modify results for publication purposes

 - Too technical and hard to understand.
 Excel models have always required some basic technical knowledge to operate them, very often they are quite bulky and complex to understand without proper background and training

-eModel is the interactive economic model (budget impact model, cost-effectiveness model, optimisation model, etc.) delivered as a rich web/mobile app. eModel application allows to resolve excel limitations listed above (poor presentation, integration, sharing, speed and dependance on standalone software) and achieve absolutely different, more engaging user experience.
+eModel is the interactive health economic model (budget impact model, cost-effectiveness model, optimisation model, etc.) delivered as a rich web/mobile app. eModel application allows to resolve excel limitations listed above (poor presentation, integration, sharing, speed and dependance on standalone software) and achieve absolutely different, more engaging user experience.
 See more examples of interactive health economics models and budget impact apps on our HEOR models page

 eModels have the spirit of an app with dedicated interfaces and behaviour designed to assist the user and make modelling and results communication journey as easy and clear as possible.

 Interactive budget impact models were mainly developed in Flash during 2000-2010.
 Now they migrated to HTML5/JS browser or native environment employing powerful external libraries, parallel computing server capacities for fast calculations (up to 10 times PSA runtime decrease) and databases integration.

 Benefits of HEOR models migration to Web and Mobile digital environments